Most people in the United States are familiar with the term bankruptcy.

 Bankruptcy, handled in the federal courts, can help a person get rid of any debt they have or make a plan to repay it.

 However, can you tell the differences between each of the different chapters of bankruptcy?
 There are six chapters of bankruptcy in the United States.
-(The two most common chapters are 7 and 13)
+(The two most common chapters are 7 and 13) Deciding which one you can and should file is what we do best.

 Chapter 7 bankruptcy, sometimes referred to as liquidation bankruptcy, is the most common type of bankruptcy in the U.S., and the most basic form of bankruptcy.
 Chapter 7 provides liquidation of an individual’s property and then distributes it to creditors.
 Individuals are allowed to keep “exempt property.”